kirkshoop/async_scope/asyncscope.md

 Introduction
 ============

 A major precept of [@P2300R6] is structured concurrency.
 The `start_detached` and `ensure_started` algorithms are motivated by some important scenarios.
-Not every asynchronous operation has a clear chain of work to consume or block on the result.
+Not every *async-function* has a clear chain of work to consume or block on the result.
 The problem with these algorithms is that they provide unstructured concurrency.
 This is an unnecessary and unwelcome and undesirable property for concurrency.
 It leads to problems with lifetimes, and it requires execution contexts to conflate task lifetime management with execution management.

 This paper describes an object that would be used to create a scope that will contain all senders spawned within its lifetime.
 These senders can be running on any execution context.
 The scope object has only one concern, which is to contain the spawned senders to a lifetime that is nested within any other resources that they depend on.
-In order to be useful within other asynchronous scopes, the object must not have any blocking functions.
+In order to be useful within other *async-function*s, the object must not have any blocking functions.
 In practice, this means the scope serves three purposes.
 It:

  * maintains state for launched work so that all in-flight senders have a well-defined location in which to store an `@_operation-state_@`
  * manages lifetimes for launched work so that in-flight tasks may be tracked, independent of any particular execution context